Cramouchegit/Cramouchegit/README.md

 <br/>

-  ### Hello Brother, I am a dedicated individual with a passion for computer science and technology.
+**<h3 align="left">🚀 I am a dedicated individual with a passion for computer science and technology.
 I am driven by the desire to contribute to the progress of my nation through my work as a fullstack web developer in the future.
-With a strong foundation in the field and a commitment to continuous learning, will strive to make a meaningful impact in the world of technology.
+With a strong foundation in the field and a commitment to continuous learning, will strive to make a meaningful impact in the world of technology.</h3>**

 For now I want to focus on: